Create a Website Account - Manage notification subscriptions, save form progress and more.

 Due to staffing cut backs Animal Control does not routinely go out on barking dog complaints.
 The exception is that if there are at least three reporting parties being disturbed.
 When time permits Animal Control will send an Officer to the neighborhood to park a discreet distance from the residence and listen for barking.
 If the ACO witnesses the dog barking for 30 minutes then a citation can be issued and/or the dog impounded.

+Please note- if you have your own trap call first before trapping so that we can reserve a space for you.
 If you are planning on trapping, neutering and releasing please make sure that all residences and businesses that will be affected are in agreement that they want a feral cat colony in the area.
 You must also make a commitment to care for these animals by providing resources and retrapping should a cat become injured or ill.

 For sick or injured wildlife call Animal Control at 694-2730.